Easy homemade pizza sauce made with 5 ingredients in less than 5 minutes! Way more flavorful, inexpensive and delicious than store-bought sauce!

 Best Red Sauce

 We make homemade pizzas almost every week at our house.
-Although we love to make different variations like BBQ chicken pizza or spinach pesto pizza, a classic red sauce with cheese and pepperoni is definitely the family favorite.
+Although we love to make different variations like BBQ chicken pizza, spinach pesto pizza or this alfredo pizza recipe, a classic red sauce on a homemade pepperoni pizza is definitely the family favorite.
 So delicious!

 Homemade pizza sauce is seriously so easy to make and is done in less than 5 minutes!
 Although store-bought may seem a little more convenient, trust me when I say you’ll never go back after making this easy recipe.
 It tastes way more fresh than store-bought and is super inexpensive.
 Plus it’s made with just 5 simple ingredients.